hyperledger/aries-framework-kotlin/README.md

     val key = Agent.generateWalletKey()
 ```

-A genesis file for the indy pool should be included as a resource in the app bundle and should be copyed to the file system before initializing the agent.
+A genesis file for the indy pool should be included as a resource in the app bundle and should be copied to the file system before initializing the agent.
 ```kotlin
     val genesisPath = "genesis.txn"
     val inputStream = applicationContext.assets.open(genesisPath)